-Last year, Oppo’s former subsidiary Realme made its entry into the Pakistani market with the launch of Realme 2 Pro and the budget Realme C1.
+Last year, Oppo’s former subsidiary, Realme made its entry into the Pakistani market with the launch of Realme 2 Pro and the budget Realme C1.
 This year Realme 3 has already made its appearance to go head to head with the likes of Vivo Y95 and the Huawei Y9 2019.

 So, let’s dive into the review of the device to know whether it gives its competitors a run for their money.

 Realme 3’s body is mostly made out of polycarbonate material with a 3D-like curved back.
-Though plastic, it still looks great thanks to the gradient starry finish which is slightly similar to what we have seen in Vivo V11 and the Vivo Y91
+Though plastic, it still looks great thanks to the gradient starry finish which is slightly similar to what we have seen in Vivo V11 Pro and the Vivo Y91

-The back of the device has a dual camera setup and a traditional fingerprint sensor sits in the spine of the phone where your finger would hover naturally.
+The back of the device has a dual-camera setup, and a traditional fingerprint sensor sits in the spine of the phone where your finger would hover naturally.

 The bottom of Realme 3 contains a micro USB charging port along with a 3.5mm headphone jack and a speaker grill.
-It’s a shame that the USB Type C hasn’t still made its way to most midrangers.
+It’s a shame that the USB Type C hasn’t still made its way to most midranges.
 Nokia 6.1 Plus, however, is among the few phones equipped with Type C. Even the latest Vivo v15 comes with a micro USB port.

-Like you would expect in almost every IPS LCD panel, the device comes with respectable color saturation and the contrast is also okay but the blacks are obviously aren’t as deep as you’d find on AMOLED screens.
+Like you would expect in almost every IPS LCD panel, the device comes with respectable color saturation, and the contrast is also okay, but the blacks are obviously aren’t as deep as you’d find on AMOLED screens.